nyakiochristine/project2/READme.md

 ## Description

-{This is a web application project for an insurance landing page.
+{This is a web application project for an insurance company.
 It contains content information about the insurance company and how customers can reach out to the business.}

 ## Setup/Installation